How to Eat Healthy When Travelling

 If you’re getting on a plane, a train or some other mode of transport to reach your destination, to stop yourself from loading up on too many

-awful high-salt foods that are usually served up, why not bring your own porridge or soup cup – all the flight or train attendant will need to do is fill it with some hot water and you’re good to go.
+awful high-salt foods that are usually served up, why not bring your own porridge or soup cup?
+All the flight or train attendant will need to do is fill it with some hot water and you’re good to go.
 Or, for something simpler, make or buy a healthy sandwich or salad ahead of the journey and eat it when you’re feeling hungry.
-You might also want to pack a few snacks like rice cakes, nuts and seeds, energy bars and dried or fresh fruit like an apple – an easy way to eat healthy when travelling.
+You might also want to pack a few snacks like rice cakes, nuts and seeds, energy bars and dried or fresh fruit like an apple.
+Wondering how to eat healthy when travelling?
+Packing your own snacks is one very easy way to do it.

 Scope out the healthy spots

-Before you travel or on the journey there, why not do some research to find your nearest healthy food options or best local grocery store near your Plum Guide home?
+Before you travel, or on the journey there, why not do some research to find your nearest healthy food options, markets or grocery store?
 Perhaps ‘pin’ them on Google Maps or keep a list handy on your phone so finding the nutritious stuff will be easy when you arrive at your destination.